ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 ### Notes on network share access
 The install will need to access both `<public share>\ibex_utils` (where the install script is located) and `kits$` (where the ibex release and a genie python instance is kept).
 As we will be updating python, we cannot use the locally installed python for the deploy.

 On an instrument NDX computer the D: and O: drives will be mapped to the instrument archive and have sufficient access rights, however they can sometimes become disconnected and then things don't work.
-So before starting look in windows eplorer and if D: and/or O: are showing as Disconnedted click on them to reconnect.
+So before starting look in windows explorer and if D: and/or O: are showing as Disconnected click on them to reconnect.

 If you do not have either a D: or O: network drive, then you will need to specify network credentials to map the drive via the `net use` command.